 I was surprised to see so many policemen and militia with machine guns around Quito’s Plaza Grande.
 I didn’t think there would be such a strong military presence here!
 By the time I saw two officers patrolling the streets on foot with Rottweilers, I was immune, even though I saw something that made me think the police patrols might be necessary.

 I don’t know why it happened, but a small riot occurred before my eyes.
 I was at the currency exchange when crowds started running in the street outside.
 My first thought was of a Spanish bull run and I stood up to get a better look.
 One of the attendants immediately went to the door and started to lower the metal gate.

-Not wanting to miss seeing the action, nor get locked in there indefinitely, I left, thinking that I could bury my nose in my guidebook, South America on a Shoestring by Lonely Planet (Affiliate Disclosure), and pass as a confused tourist (which I was) if anything happened.
+Not wanting to miss seeing the action, nor get locked in there indefinitely, I left, thinking that I could bury my nose in my guidebook, South America on a Shoestring by Lonely Planet, and pass as a confused tourist (which I was) if anything happened.
 I quickly walked around the corner and watched from there.
 I saw a few youths throwing sticks in the opposite direction, but nothing else happened.
 I’ll probably be clueless forever.

 Still, I chose another street to follow on my way to the Museo del Banco Central.